 Around 1.2 miles you will walk across this small boardwalk.

-At exactly 1.5 miles you will see the trial split off to the left.
-It’s not signed but this is the turn off for Scout Falls.
+At exactly 1.5 miles, the trail split off to the left.
+It’s not signed but this is the turn-off for Scout Falls.

 Hike up on small steep section over exposed roots.

 Walking under the larger waterfall is easy during low water flow, but can be dangerous during Spring and is not advised.
 The rocks can get slippery so just be careful.

 What a view!
 This was taken right at Scout Falls looking North to the Little Cottonwood Canyon ridge.